Data-Driven Linear Complexity Low-Rank Approximation of General Kernel Matrices: A Geometric Approach: One-sided low-rank kernel matrix approximation

 \section{One-sided low-rank kernel matrix approximation}

 This section analyzes the data-driven geometric approach for the one-sided low-rank approximation \eqref{eq:1sided}.
-Compared to the two-sided case, the algorithm in the one-sided case only samples points from one set of points and applies an algebraic compression to postprocess the selected submatrix.
+Compared to the two-sided case, the algorithm in the one-sided case only samples points from one set of points and applies an algebraic factorization to postprocess the selected submatrix.
 Numerical experiments in Section \ref{sec:test} show that the one-sided algorithm is slightly more accurate.

-We present the algorithm for the one-sided low-rank approximation in Section \ref{sub:one-sided} and provide the error analysis in Section \ref{sub:errorfac1}.
+\cdf{ The key algebraic technique we use is the strong rank-reveal QR factorization (SRRQR\cite{rrqr96}).
+The original setting in \cite{rrqr96} considers ``tall'' matrices and direct application of the result yields pessimistic computational complexity in the current setting where ``short'' matrices are of interest.
+To resolve this issue, we discuss the new setting and derive a nearly optimal complexity estimate in Section \ref{sub:mySRRQR}. } We present the algorithm for the one-sided low-rank approximation in Section \ref{sub:one-sided} and provide the error analysis in Section \ref{sub:errorfac1}.
 The special case of a symmetric kernel matrix $K_{XX}$ with a symmetric kernel $\kappa(x,y)=\kappa(y,x)$ is discussed in Section \ref{sub:Special case}.